1995 - 1996

 At the Entrance the Lilium orientale were planted in tubs and they overwintered always!

-Left: At the Entrance I bought 2 hanging metal baskets in 2003 and planted Petunia 'Fortunia Salmon Wave' and Diascia, 17 July.
-Next year I planted only Diascia and Lobularia maritima (right), 20 July 2004.
+Left: At the Entrance I bought 2 hanging metal baskets in 2003 and planted Petunia 'Fortunia Salmon Wave' and Diascia, the 17th July.
+Next year I planted only Diascia and Lobularia maritima (right), the 20th July 2004.

 Left: At the Entrance I used to plant flowers in many pots.
-Here Arctotis hybridum I grew myself, 20 July 2004
+Here Arctotis hybridum I grew myself, the 20th July 2004

 It's me, Anna, July 2004